ghorbanzade/ghorbanzade/Readme.md

 # Hey, I'm Pejman

-I am building [Touca](https://github.com/trytouca/trytouca) to help engineering teams find the unintended side-effects of day-to-day code changes on the behavior and performance of their software.
+I am a staff software engineer at [Aurora](https://aurora.tech/company), helping deliver the benefits of self-driving technology safely, quickly, and broadly.

-Before Touca, I was a senior software engineer at Canon Medical Informatics building medical software for 3D visualization of MRI and CT datasets.
-Before that, I was a software engineer at VMware Carbon Black.
+Before joining Aurora, I was the founder and CEO of [Touca](https://github.com/trytouca/trytouca), a developer-tools startup helping engineering teams find the unintended side-effects of day-to-day code changes on the behavior and performance of their software.
+Before that, I worked at Canon Medical Informatics and VMware Carbon Black.

 I am interested in problems related to the design and maintenance of software at scale and over time.
 I am passionate about solutions to improve stability and